sirineno/Project_DL/README.md

 ### Methodology

-1. **Data Collection:** Use eye-tracking data to measure human visual salience across various images.
+1. **Dataset:** Use SALICON dataset, which provides salience maps derived from crowd-sourced gaze data.
+We will not collect new data for this project, as the existing dataset provides sufficient coverage for our analysis. link : https://salicon.net
-2. **Pretrained ANN Models:** Utilize pretrained ANNs to generate internal representations of the same images.
+2. **Pretrained ANN Models:** Use the pretrained resnet50 to extract features of the images.
-3. **Linear Probing:** Apply linear probing techniques to assess the alignment between the networks' internal representations and human attention patterns.
+3. **Linear Probing:** Apply linear probing techniques to assess the alignment between the networks' extracted features and human saliency maps.
-4. **Analysis:** Compare the ANN predictions with human eye-tracking data to evaluate the performance of the models.
+4. **Analysis:** Compare the model's predictions with the actual data to evaluate the performance of the models.

-### Dataset

-We will use the SALICON dataset, which provides salience maps derived from crowd-sourced gaze data.
-We will not collect new data for this project, as the existing dataset provides sufficient coverage for our analysis.

-### Proposed Methods and Algorithms
+### Methods and Algorithms

 1. **Pretrained Neural Networks:**
-   - Use pretrained ANNs such as ResNet or CLIP to extract image features.
-These models are known for capturing both low- and high-level visual information.
+   - Use pretrained ResNet to extract image features.
+The model is known for capturing both low- and high-level visual information.

 2. **Linear Probing:**
-   - Apply linear probing using the Osculari Python package to map the network’s features to human fixation data.
+   - Apply linear probing to map the network’s features to the fixation data.
    - Train a simple linear model to predict human salience patterns using neural network representations as input.

 3. **Salience Map Comparison:**
    - Generate salience maps from neural network predictions.
-   - Compare these maps to human eye-tracking data to evaluate alignment.
+   - Compare these maps to the actual data to evaluate alignment.

 ### Evaluation